-(i) whether adequate wastewater capacity is provided within the on- site wastewater system based on the design occupancy to avoid significant adverse effects on public health, water quality and amenity values and to remedy or mitigate other adverse effects. (b) bu lding intensity, scale, location, form and appearance: (i) whether the intensity and scale of the activity, the building location, form and appearance is compatible with the character and residential amenity provided for within the zone and compatible with the surrounding residential area. (c) tra ffic: (i) whether the activity avoids or mitigates high levels of additional non-residential traffic on local roads. (d) loc ation and design of parking and access: (i) whether adequate parking and access is provided or required.
-Commented [EI1]: Issue 3 (e) no se, lighting and hours of operation: (i) whether noise and lighting and the hours of operation of the activity avoids, remedies or mitigates adverse effects on the residential amenity of surrounding properties, by: locating poisy activities away from neighbouring residential
+- (1) for supported residential care accommodating up to 10 people per site inclusive of staff and residents; boarding houses accommodating up to 10 people per site inclusive of staff and residents; and visitor accommodation accommodating up to 10 people per site inclusive of staff and visitors: - (a) wastewater capacity: - (i) whether adequate wastewater capacity is provided within the onsite wastewater system based on the design occupancy to avoid significant adverse effects on public health, water quality and amenity values and to remedy or mitigate other adverse effects. - (b) building intensity, scale, location, form and appearance: - (i) whether the intensity and scale of the activity, the building location, form and appearance is compatible with the character and residential amenity provided for within the zone and compatible with the surrounding residential area. - (c) traffic: - (i) whether the activity avoids or mitigates high levels of additional non-residential traffic on local roads. - (d) location and design of parking and access: - (i) whether adequate parking and access is provided or required. - (e) noise, lighting and hours of operation: - (i) whether noise and lighting and the hours of operation of the activity avoids, remedies or mitigates adverse effects on the residential amenity of surrounding properties, by: - locating noisy activities away from neighbouring residential boundaries: and